IEEE 802.1ad: Frame format

-Any third or subsequent tag imposition will insert the tag in front of, closest to the Ethernet header, the preceding tags.
+Any third or subsequent tag imposition will insert the tag in front of the preceding tags, closest to the Ethernet header.
 The frame's original EtherType is always located after all the tags and adjacent to the payload.
 In the case of an 802.3 frame, this EtherType would be a length value instead, and would contain the length from there to the end of the frame.
 In the case of an 802.3 frame with an LLC header, the LLC header stays after the length field and adjacent to the payload.

 The conventions for 802.1ad terminology typically are as follows: